 So, when you’re looking for a knife (and if you believe the details you’re being told) then we suggest you look for two things.
 Firstly, aim for as close to 60 HRC as you can get, and even one step down or up makes a big difference as the Rockwell scale is exponential, not linear.

 And secondly, look for as tight a range as possible, or ideally just one value as the promised hardness.
 A knife that claims it is 55-58 HRC is like asking someone what the speed limit is, with the helpful reply being “somewhere between 10 and 70mph”.

 Why don’t you create your own Savernake custom knife?
-Amateur chef and want a set of pro kitchen knives?
+Amateur chef and want a set of pro chef knife?
 You design it, we handcraft it.
 Alternatively, peruse the entire Savernake Knives range and don’t hesitate to get in touch if we can be of assistance.
 Alternatively, check out our FAQs.